Our Neighborhood

 Manatees are Florida’s official state marine mammal.
 They are listed as vulnerable at the international level by the IUCN World Conservation Union.
 They are listed as threatened at the federal level by the U.S. Fish & Wildlife Service and at the state level by the Florida Fish & Wildlife Conservation Commission (FWC).

-Recent Florida News Stories (in the past 6 months)
+Recent Florida News Stories

-(Latest Stories First)
+(Latest Ones First)

 •